 Fattoria Moncucchetto, Lugano, Ticino — This viticultural green-space is located within the city limits of Lugano.
 Its striking winery is designed by Ticino native and world-renowned architect Mario Botta.
 He makes stunning use of the gneiss underlayment by artfully exposing a large piece of it within the chai.

 The home vineyard surrounds the winery with a gorgeous south-southwest exposure.
 A new parcel is located in the village of Agra on the famed Collina d’Oro adjacent to the western lobe of Lake Lugano.
 The L’Arco cuvée comes from another new parcel in the village of Bioggio which basks in the warmer temperatures created by a natural amphitheater setting.

 These are elegant, restrained Merlots with plenty of crunchy acidity and fine aromatics.

 2017 Merlot, “L’Arco”, Ticino: (Stainless steel) Ruby in color.
 Clean, sour cherry nose is pleasant, if a bit simple.
 The palate offers the same clean, balanced character without a lot of depth.
 This is a nice, basic Merlot that is somewhat reminiscent of Sangiovese.

 2016 Merlot, “Riserva”, Ticino: (Twenty-two months in oak) Dark garnet in color.
-Much more depth with chocolate-covered cherries and an espresso seam.
+Much more depth with chocolate-covered cherries and a seam of espresso.
 This is deep with dark cherries and juicy plums on the palate mingling with new oak.
 Displays an almost chocolate syrup texture with a burnt orange peel bite.
 Assertive tannins to finish.
 A very distinctive and memorable Merlot.